Bee: Floral relationships

 Most bees are generalists, collecting pollen from a range of flowering plants.
-Some are specialistss, gathering pollen only from one or a few species or genera of closely related plants.
+Some are specialists, gathering pollen only from one or a few species or genera of closely related plants.
 Some genera in Melittidae and Apidae are highly specialized for collecting plant oils as well as or instead of nectar; they mix the oils with pollen to feed their larvae.
 Male orchid bees in some species gather aromatic compounds from orchids, which is one of the few cases where male bees are effective pollinators.
 All bees are able to detect desirable flowers by recognizing ultraviolet patterning on flowers, and by floral odors.
 Bumblebees can in addition detect flowers' electromagnetic fields.
 Once landed, a bee uses nectar quality and pollen taste to determine whether to continue visiting similar flowers.

 In rare cases, a plant species may only be effectively pollinated by a single bee species; some plants are endangered in part because their pollinator is threatened.
 Such specialist bees are however strongly associated with common, widespread plants visited by multiple pollinator species.
 For example, in the arid southwestern United States, the creosote bush (Larrea tridentata) supports more than forty bee species that specialize in collecting its pollen.